 Computational Discovery and Engineering (CDE) comprises the development and innovative use of mathematical algorithms and models on high performance computers (HPC) to support basic scientific research, data interpretation, product development, and forecasting.
 CDE is an enabling discipline with computations widely accepted as the third mode of scientific discovery on par with theory and physical experimentation.

-The UM College of Engineering (CoE) and School of Information (SI) can claim exceptional and broad expertise in CDE.
+The UM College of Engineering (CoE) and the College of Literature, Science and the Arts (LSA) can claim exceptional and broad expertise in CDE.
 Active research in CDE ranges from environmental and climate modeling to defense and homeland security, nuclear and high-energy device development, information technology and data mining, social network analysis and visualization, computational linguistics, materials and nano-science, biophysics, electrical and electronic design, transportation, geophysical modeling, structural engineering, healthcare engineering, and modeling of large-scale engineering systems.

 Below are listed a few areas engineering and computer science related fields where computational engineering has played, and is expected to continue to play, a pivotal role and for which graduates of our program will be well-equipped to work in.
 The list is a limited sample of the many areas of computational engineering in which the faculty associated with the proposed program are active.
 (Click on each field for more information.)